How to Grow Awesome Tomatoes!

 Spread a fine layer on your garden bed – not loads.
 Ideally over the whole bed, but if you are short, then a spade per plant is fine.
 Saturate the ground pre planting with a biological brew.

-• If you’re short on homemade compost, bolster it with seaweed, well rotten manure or vermicastings – mix a brew together until you have enough.
+• If you’re short on homemade compost, bolster it with seaweed, really well rotten manure or vermicastings – mix a brew together until you have enough.

 • Greencrops sown as a living mulch over the ground provide excellent ongoing fertility – go for a mixture.